Azure/AKS-DevSecOps-Workshop/docs/modules/Module5/index.md

+---
+title: Module 5: Operate and Monitor AKS

+has_children: true
+---

 # Module 5: Operate and Monitor AKS
 In this module you will learn how to operate and monitor Azure Kubernetes Service.
 You will learn about [Container Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview), [Azure Policy for Kubernetes](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes), and [Defender for Containers](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-containers-introduction).